200 Series RCP Roof Mounts Additional Roof Mounts Using RCP Bases

 Four heavy duty load bars installed.

-Toyota 200 Series rooftop tent mounted on RCP and RCL kit
+Toyota 200 Series The Bush Company AX27 rooftop tent mounted on RCP and RCL kit

 Rooftop tent mounted on RCP bases with RCL legs.